Image2Studio

 Before

-Make a clickable YouTube thumbnail, shocked face, arrows, text, very viral.
+Make a viral YouTube thumbnail with a shocked face, arrows, lots of text, and dramatic effects.

 After